karrick/lines/README.md

 ## Description

-`lines` is a line filter that either prints a range of lines, or skips some specified number of lines from the header, some specified number of lines from the footer, or both.
+`lines` is a command line filter that either prints a range of lines, or skips some specified number of lines from the header, some specified number of lines from the footer, or both.

-While use of the `head` and `tail` POSIX command line programs is already easy to use, how does one go about skipping the initial N lines of a file, or skipping the final N lines of a file?
-Every solution I have seen involves an Internet search, followed by a handfull of solutions using `awk`, `perl`, `python`, `ruby`, or some other scripted solution, each with its own language.
+While use of the `head` and `tail` POSIX command line programs is already easy to use, how does one go about skipping the initial N lines of a file, or skipping the final M lines of a file?
+How does one go about skipping both N lines from the top _and_ M lines from the bottom?

-I just want a UNIX filter command to print a range of lines, or skip lines from being printed.
+Every time I need to do this I spend time doing research on the Internet, judging among a handfull of solutions using `awk`, `perl`, `python`, `ruby`, or some other scripted solution.
+Each of the proposals has a slightly different syntax, and some of them don't even work.
+However all I really want is a filter that does what I need without having to search and study those respective man pages.
 Is that too much to ask?

 I do not claim any of this is an original idea.
 But I have not found a similar program elsewhere, so I decided to write it myself.
 I hope it